 When I first began this blog, education reform was ascendant.
 I considered reformers to be harmful, but can’t stand the politics of progressives, their primary opponents.

 Education reform has, happily, taken a huge hit over the past couple years.
 On the other hand, Trump’s victory has largely ended the cooperation between the left and right side of education reformers.
 Conservative reformers are pretty devastated.
 They were all adamantly Never Trumpers, so his victory didn’t help their cause much.
 Meanwhile, progressives are becoming even more closeminded and restrictive.
 I don’t know where this all leads.

-Nine years of teaching has also taught me how utterly disconnected teaching is from the nonsense bruited about in the education policy discussions.
+Thirteen years of teaching has also taught me how utterly disconnected teaching is from the nonsense bruited about in the education policy discussions.
 I remain an interested observer.
 I think a lot of my older stuff is still relevant and interesting, but it describes a world that doesn’t really exist anymore.

 But old or new, here are some broad areas.

 Five Education Policy Proposals for the 2016 Presidential Elections (contains the links to the five pieces and a wrapup).
 Or you can read them individually:

 - Stop Kneecapping High Schools

 - Restrict K-12 Ed to Citizens Only

 Review of Byran Caplan’s The Case Against Education: How Did We Get Here?, Pre-Employment Testing, Toe Fungus Prevention, How Well Are Americans Educated?, Average Was Always Over